Platform design · Vimeo · 2016–2025

 Channels launched

-Vimeo Streaming had to serve two fundamentally different users simultaneously — each with conflicting needs — on a single product surface.
+Vimeo Streaming had to serve two very different users at the same time, with conflicting needs, on a single product surface.

 The creator